dgelessus/python-rsrcfork/README.rst

 Version 1.2.1 (next version)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Added a ``--sort`` command line option to output resources sorted by type and ID, instead of using the order stored in the file.
 * Added a ``--group`` command line option to group resources in list format by type (the default), ID, or with no grouping.
 * Added a ``dump-text`` output format to the command line tool.
 This format is identical to ``dump``, but instead of a hex dump, it outputs the resource data as text.
 The data is decoded as MacRoman and classic Mac newlines (``\r``) are translated.
 This is useful for examining resources that contain mostly plain text.
+* Changed the command line tool to sort resources by type and ID, and added a ``--no-sort`` option to disable sorting and output resources in file order (which was the previous behavior).
 * Renamed the ``rsrcfork.Resource`` attributes ``resource_type`` and ``resource_id`` to ``type`` and ``id``, respectively.
 The old names have been deprecated and will be removed in the future, but are still supported for now.
 * Changed ``--format=dump`` output to match ``hexdump -C``'s format - spacing has been adjusted, and multiple subsequent identical lines are collapsed into a single ``*``.